alvr-org/ALVR/wiki/Installation-guide.md

 ### Usage

-* Before launching SteamVR through ALVR, please install it and run at least once without ALVR and close it.
+* Before launching SteamVR through ALVR, please install it.
+First time launch will result in steamvr being blank and alvr will not work - close it and start again.
+It will have registered driver and should work.
 * Launch ALVR client on your headset.
 While the headset screen is on, click `Trust` next to the client entry (in the ALVR streamer app on PC, in the `Devices` tab) to start streaming.
 * You can change settings on the PC in the `Settings` tab.
 Most of the settings require to restart SteamVR to be applied.
 Use the apposite button on the bottom right corner.